Peace Officers Memorial Day & National Police Week

 In 1991, the National Law Enforcement Officers Memorial in Washington D.C. was officially dedicated and has served as the hosting place for the annual candlelight vigil held to commemorate any names added to the memorial walls in a given year.

-Anyone wishing to honor a law enforcement officer, police officer, or fellow officer can also fly the Thin Blue Line flag or the Thin Blue Line 50 Star flag as a tribute.
-LIBERTY FLAGS, The American Wave® is proud to offer both.
+Anyone wishing to honor a law enforcement officer, police officer, or fellow officer can fly the American flag at half-staff and also fly the Thin Blue Line flag or the Thin Blue Line 50 Star flag as a tribute.
+LIBERTY FLAGS, The American Wave® offers both.

 Joint Resolution 76, Statute 676 reads as follows: